ContainerSSH/containerssh.github.io/docs/advanced/audit/format.md

 ```
 PayloadChannelRequestDecodeFailed {
+	RequestID   uint64
     RequestType string
+    Payload     []byte
     Reason      string  # Freeform reason message.
-                        # Do not rely on this text.
+                        # Do not rely on this text, it may change between versions.
 }
 ```